Chapter 2 - Faculty and Academics

 - The department faculty shall develop justification for the course to be offered in a shortened format and submit the justification and a request for approval to the Department Chair for review and approval.

-- The College Dean shall submit an approved justification and request for approval for the course to be offered in a shortened format to the Provost and Vice President for Academic Affairs.
+- The College Dean shall submit an approved justification and request for approval for the course to be offered in a shortened format to the Provost.

-- The Provost and Vice President for Academic Affairs must approve the course offered in a shortened format before it can be offered.
+- The Provost must approve the course offered in a 3 week format before it can be offered.